 - Senior Scientist, Developmental & Stem Cell Biology, The Arthur and Sonia Labatt Brain Tumour Research Centre

-- Associate Professor, Departments of Surgery and Laboratory Medicine and Pathobiology, University of Toronto
+- Professor, Departments of Surgery and Laboratory Medicine and Pathobiology, University of Toronto

 About DSA-Funded Research

 Medulloblastoma, the most common pediatric brain tumor is very aggressive with 30% of children succumbing to the disease, and many survivors being left with a diminished quality of life secondary to both the disease and its treatment.

 Medulloblastoma resembles cells of the normal embryonic cerebellum, from which it arises.
 There is massive growth of the normal cerebellum during development, and the failure of cerebellar cells to differentiate and stop dividing, is thought to cause medulloblastoma.
 The underlying basis of this maturation defect is unknown.

 My preliminary data describes mutations in medulloblastoma affecting 10 novel genes that take part in a single biological pathway: control of the histone code.
 Proper control of the histone code has not previously been implicated in medulloblastoma, but plays a critical role in cellular differentiation in other organ systems.
 Excitingly, of over 25 known histone modifications, these 10 genes converge on a single modification: control of methylation of a single amino-acid, histone 3 lysine 9 (H3K9).
 H3K9 methylation blocks formation of RNA (transcription) and thereby proteins which are critical for stem cell differentiation.
 I hypothesize that failure of H3K9 methylation results in loss of normal cerebellar maturation, persistence of immature cell types, and ultimately medulloblastoma.